 Significant evidence exists for the antiviral activity of hydrogen peroxide toward coronaviruses.
 The US Environmental Protection Agency regulates disinfectants, and 0.5% hydrogen peroxide and other products are registered as a disinfectant for human coronaviruses (EPA List N).
-Inactivation of SARS-CoV-2 on surfaces can occur with a variety of biocidal agents, including hydrogen peroxide (Kampf et al.).
+Inactivation of SARS-CoV- 2 on surfaces can occur with a variety of biocidal agents, including hydrogen peroxide (Kampf et al.).
 The FDA allows use of vaporized hydrogen peroxide for sterilizing respirators for reuse under the Emergency Use Authorization Act.

 Hydrogen peroxide kills SARS-CoV-2 on surfaces.
 It likely disrupts the viral envelope by interacting with the spike protein or disrupting the envelope and attacking the viral RNA, either of which would prevent the virus from replicating.
 In the presence of iron (Fe2+) or copper (Cu2+), the hydroxyl radical is generated (Floyd, Zs-Nagy), which can form 8-oxoguanosine in the viral mRNA.
-The formation of 8-oxoguanosine leads to incomplete translation of the viral genome (Dai; Sims et al.).
+The formation of 8- oxoguanosine leads to incomplete translation of the viral genome (Dai; Sims et al.).
 RNA is more reactive with reactive oxygen species than DNA (Hofer et al.).

 Exposure to SARS-CoV-2 can occur via aerosolization (Bourouiba; Anfinrud et al., Lu et al., Santarpia et al., Meselson).
 SARS-CoV-2 can be detected in saliva and sputum (Wang et al.; Han et al.; To et al.; Sabino-Silva et al.).
 Salivary glands have ACE-2 receptors to which the SARS (SARS CoV-1) virus can attach and enter the cells (Liu et al.).
 It is reasonable to assume that SARS-CoV-2 will also infect the salivary gland cells that have ACE-2 receptors, in addition to cells with the ACE-2 receptor within the respiratory tract (Liu).
 To decrease the risk of viral transmission, the American Dental Association (ADA) recommends rinsing the mouth with 1.5% hydrogen peroxide prior to conducting procedures in a dental office (ADA COVID-19 Center).
+More detailed protective measures for dental clinical care are described in an article by Ather, et al.

-Dental team exposure can occur from a variety of processes, including direct transmission of viral particles in saliva, by inhalation of droplets, and indirect transmission through contact with procedure tools or surfaces in the examining room (Peng et al.).
+Dental team exposure can occur from a variety of processes, including direct transmission of viral particles in saliva, by inhalation of droplets, and indirect transmission through contact with procedure tools or surfaces in the examining room (Pengetal.).
 The likelihood of developing COVID-19 symptoms and transmitting SARS-CoV-2 to additional patients would be reduced by preprocedural treatment with hydrogen peroxide.
 Although it has not been tested in clinical trials against SARS-CoV-2, hydrogen peroxide is recommended as a pre-procedural rinse (Peng et al.).
+A literature review of the use of hydrogen peroxide in protection against viral infections also recommends use of oral rinses of hydrogen peroxide (Caruso, et al.) Oral rinses that target the viral envelope include hydrogen peroxide, ethanol, and povidone-iodine (O'Donnell, et al.).
+Use of a mouthrinse with hydrogen peroxide or povidone-iodine are not intended to treat COVID-19, but to reduce exposure to dental personnel during procedures (Kirk-Bayley et al.).